qupath/qupath-docs/docs/deep/bioimage.md

   * If you download a TensorFlow model, you should also unzip the model weights (saved model bundle)
 * Some good fortune

-With the extensions installed, run the command {menuselection}`Extensions --> Bioimage Model Zoo --> Create pixel classifier (Bioimage Model Zoo)` and select the model specification file.
+With the extensions installed, run the command {menuselection}`Extensions --> BioImage Model Zoo --> Create pixel classifier (Bioimage Model Zoo)` and select the model specification file.
 This is usually called `rdf.yaml`, although might be `model.yaml` for some older models.

 If all goes well, QuPath will check the model is compatible and show a dialog: